 Choosing the best lock is very important.
-When you are looking for the best locks to keep you, your family, your employees, or your property secure, Consider these helpful tips as to the benefits and possible cons of a double sided deadbolt lock:
+When you are looking for the best locks to keep you, your family, your employees, or your property secure, Consider these helpful tips as to the benefits and possible cons of a double-sided deadbolt lock:

-Benefits of a double sided deadbolts
+Benefits of double sided deadbolts

-The biggest benefit to the double sided deadbolt is that it is designed to provide a higher level of security by making it more difficult for an intruder to unlock or pick the lock.
-Double sided deadbolts are considered to be one of the safest lock choices for your home.
+The biggest benefit to the double-sided deadbolt is that it is designed to provide a higher level of security by making it more difficult for an intruder to unlock or pick the lock.
+Double-sided deadbolts are considered to be one of the safest lock choices for your home.
 While the common, single-sided deadbolt provides security, if there is a window within arm’s reach of the door, a burglar could break the window and easily reach in and turn the knob on the inside of the deadbolt to gain entry.
 The double sided deadbolt, on the other hand, would require a key to open on both the inside and the outside of the door, so even if a would-be crook broke the small window next to the door, he or she would not be able to turn the lock open.

 Another benefit of a double sided deadbolt is keeping those inside safe.
 Just as important as keeping would-be robbers out is keeping those you love who need extra protection inside.
-If you have small children or an adult with dementia, a double sided deadbolt that requires a key to open it regardless as to whether you are on the outside or in, safely secures those you love and care about inside the building.
+If you have small children or an adult with dementia, a double sided deadbolt that requires a key to open it regardless of whether you are on the outside or in, safely secures those you love and care about inside the building.
 Of course, you must also secure or limit access to the key.

 Cons of a double sided deadbolt